 With lawmakers continuing their efforts to put pressure on regulators to come down hard on banks, the ones that ultimately suffer are those looking to banks for capital.
 Individuals and small business owners who rely on bank financing may find it more difficult to obtain the loan they so desperately need in order to make payroll or expand their business.

 As lawmakers continue to apply pressure on regulators to impose more stringent requirements on the banking industry, it is clear small business and working capital loans will become ever more difficult to acquire.
-Capstone Business Funding, LLC understands the concerns of commercial borrowers who are considering bank financing.
+Capstone Capital Group, LLC understands the concerns of commercial borrowers who are considering bank financing.
 Accordingly, we offer various business finance options, including “Single Invoice Factoring” which functions as a safer alternative to traditional, and often times unpredictable, bank financing.